 No. Title insurance only covers matters existing at the policy effective date, not future encumbrances.
 A lien for dumpster service you order after purchase is your responsibility entirely.
 The policy is a snapshot of title status at closing, not ongoing protection.

 The best way to avoid dumpster rental liens?
-Work with reputable providers who offer clear pricing upfront and flexible payment terms.
-Whether you're cleaning out a foreclosure property you just purchased or managing a renovation project, knowing your costs from the start prevents billing surprises that can escalate into liens.
+Work with reputable providers who give you clear pricing upfront and flexible payment terms.
+Based on your situation, cleaning out a foreclosure you just bought or managing a renovation, knowing your costs from the start prevents the billing disputes that turn into liens.

 When you need a dumpster for your foreclosure rehab, cleanout, or construction project, get quotes that include all fees—delivery, pickup, weight limits, and rental duration.
-No hidden charges means no disputes, and no disputes means no liens against your newly purchased property.
+No hidden charges means no disputes.
+No disputes means no liens on your newly purchased property.

 Get a free dumpster quote